Eating Disorder Referral and Information Center

 People Magazine article click here

-EDReferral.com is now run by Dr. Kevin Grold who was Christine's husband for many, many years.
+EDReferral.com is now run by Dr. Kevin Grold who was Christine's husband for many years.
+Dr. Grold used to be the President of 1-800-therapist but now runs EDReferral.com full time.

 *We cannot diagnose or treat eating disorders by email, but we can send you information and assist you in finding resources.
 Information provided by the Eating Disorder Referral and Information Center is not a substitute for medical treatment or psychological care.
 It is vital that you talk with your physician and a qualified mental health professional regarding eating disorder symptoms and treatment.